garayx/ravendbtask/README.md

          key|val
 ```

-each node got 8 byte of header, then the part of the key aligned by 8 byte, 8 bytes of value (if there is) and a children number and locations.
+Each node got 8 byte of header, then the part of the key aligned by 8 byte, 8 bytes of value (if there is) and a children number and locations.
 ```
 [node header][part of key][value if there is][children array]
 ```
+The trie header and root node are located in first 16 bytes.

 The complete solution with tests class is in the rar file.